 The PI routes the proposal/summary and internal budget to the department chair and/or administrative director/dean for review and approval.

 Completing a proposal for a contract is typically much more complicated than a grant application.
-Investigators should allow the ORSSP and the grant coordinator additional time to process the administrative component.
+Investigators should allow Research Services and the grant coordinator additional time to process the administrative component.

 The completed eRA approval routing log assures that all academic and administrative officials involved in the conduct of the proposed sponsored activity have reviewed and approved the proposal and agree to fulfill any and all commitments it sets forth.
 All members of the university responsible for the sponsored project must approve the proposal in the eRA system, documenting their accountability.

-After review and approval, all proposals are submitted by the ORSSP on behalf of the Georgia Southern University Research and Service Foundation.
+After review and approval, all proposals are submitted by Research Services on behalf of the Georgia Southern University Research and Service Foundation.
 As the Authorized Organizational Representative (AOR), the Executive Director must approve all proposals before they are submitted to external funding agencies.

-The full proposal must be routed through the electronic research administration (eRA) system by the ORSSP five (5) business days before the funding agency’s deadline for internal approvals.
-Failure to comply may result in the proposal being returned to the PI without ORSSP approval.
+The full proposal must be routed through the electronic research administration (eRA) system by Research Services five (5) business days before the funding agency’s deadline for internal approvals.
+Failure to comply may result in the proposal being returned to the PI without appropriate approval.

-PER THE UNIVERSITY PROPOSAL PROCESSING POLICY, COMPLETED PROPOSALS MUST BE RECEIVED FIVE (5) BUSINESS DAYS IN ADVANCE OF THE EXTERNAL DEADLINE.
+PER THE UNIVERSITY PROPOSAL PROCESSING POLICY, FULLY COMPLETED PROPOSALS AND BUDGETS MUST BE RECEIVED FIVE (5) BUSINESS DAYS IN ADVANCE OF THE EXTERNAL DEADLINE.